Bukunyi Olateru-Olagbegi

 Bukunyi Olateru-Olagbegi (born 17 May 1990) is a Nigerian entrepreneur and politician.
 He is a member of the royal Olagbegi family in Owo, a city in Ondo State, southwestern Nigeria.
 He is the founder and chairman of the Modern Democratic Party.
 In 2018, Olateru-Olagbegi's contribution to Nigerian politics was a feature of a Forbes Africa magazine article on the 2019 Nigerian elections, which credited him as one of Nigeria's young leading political figures.
 In 2019, he was named among the 100 Most Influential People of African Descent (MIPAD) under the United Nations.

+In 2026, he declared his intention to contest for the House of Representatives seat for Owo/Ose Federal Constituency under the All Progressives Congress, ahead of the 2027 general elections.

 Career

 Olateru-Olagbegi is the CEO of FBSS Nigeria Limited and also serves on the board of Altheus Limited, a Nigerian firm with interests in energy, human capacity development and private equity.
 In 2016, Olateru-Olagbegi was appointed as the chairman of the central working committee for The Future Awards.
 He also serves as the chairman of the central working committee for SME100 Nigeria.

+In April 2026, he convened the maiden edition of the Owo Praise the Lord Concert in Owo, Ondo State.
+The event was conceived as a large-scale gospel music and worship gathering aimed at bringing together residents, worshippers, music ministers, youth groups, church communities and other participants from across the state in an atmosphere of praise, thanksgiving and spiritual reflection.

+The inaugural concert attracted no fewer than 7,000 participants, making it one of the notable faith-based gatherings hosted in Owo within the period.
+Beyond its religious significance, the event also served as a platform for community engagement, social cohesion and the promotion of gospel music as a tool for inspiration, unity and positive public expression.
+Its successful hosting positioned the Owo Praise the Lord Concert as a potentially recurring event within the state’s Christian and cultural calendar.